Things to Note About Zynga’s Terms of Service

 - Standardized Legal Documents

-If you have any questions about scanning terms of service or have a concern, please contact DoNotPay today!
+If you have any questions about scanning terms of service or have a concern, please DoNotPay today!